synaps-io/synaps-go/README.md

 }
 ```

-Get ID step details (with only one step ID):
+An exemple for getting ID step details (with only one step ID Document):
 ```go
 var IDStep *synaps.Step
 for _, step := range details.Session.Steps {